jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 ### Get an access token for other users ### {#accesstokenotherusers}

 If your APP will list properties **on behalf other users**, then follow the following steps to get an access token.
-However, **if you want your APP to list properties only on behalf your registered user**, then follow the steps in the previous [Getting an access token for your registered user section](#accesstokenregistereduser).
+However, **if you want your APP to list properties only on behalf your registered user**, then follow the steps in the previous [Get an access token for your registered user section](#accesstokenregistereduser).

 Users on whose behalf you wish to list properties will have to grant permissions to allow your APP do so.
 This permission granting will only be needed once per user.
 To accomplish this, the user who wants to grant this permission must access the following URL: